When you create materialized views or manually refresh materialized views, you can specify a refresh mode.

 - You must have SELECT permissions on the relevant columns in all base tables that are involved in materialized views.

 - If you want to enable the auto-refresh feature, you must have the permissions to refresh views on the server whose IP address is 127.0.0.1.
 The system acts as a proxy creator and logs on from the local server (127.0.0.1) to perform auto-refresh.
-This way, if you do not have the permissions, the system cannot refresh.
-This helps prevent unauthorized access.
-If user permissions are granted on all IP addresses ('%'), this helps prevent the issue of unauthorized access because all IP addresses include the 127.0.0.1 IP address.
+This way, the system cannot be refreshed unless you have the proper permissions.
+This prevents unauthorized access.
+If user permissions are granted on all IP addresses ('%'), unauthorized access does not exist, because all IP addresses include 127.0.0.1.

 - Specify the refresh mode when you create materialized views